 Therefore, all Christian parents and guardians, regardless of race, nationality, or ethnic origin are heartily welcomed to enroll their children in Heritage Christian School.

 Parents and guardians who are able to agree in writing to the School’s Mission Statement and Basis of Belief and to having their children taught according to its education philosophy, will be considered for enrollment by the Enrollment Committee of Heritage Christian School, after which time the committee will make a recommendation to the full Board whether enrollment shall be granted.
+The Enrollment Committee reserves the right to verify church membership.

 When a parent who is divorced and remarried asks to enroll his or her children in Heritage Christian School, we will refuse the request for enrollment, even though the parent who has applied may be a member in good standing in another Reformed church and may say that he or she agrees with our basis of belief.
 We do that because we do not want to bring into our school community a perspective and mindset regarding marriage and the family that we believe contrary to the Scriptures and our confessions.